 Extended gamut printing, sometimes referred to as expanded gamut printing, features the run of CMYK (a.k.a. four-color process) plus green, orange, and violet.
 Although extended gamut printing has been around for decades, what is relatively new is the Pantone EG Color Guide that now gives the industry a clear standard to follow.
 As a result, printing companies have found great success matching colors with the extended gamut.

 Here’s what you need to know about extended gamut printing.

 Extended gamut printing presents advantages for printers and customers alike, mostly as a more efficient alternative to printing with spot colors.

 When printing with spot colors, printers have to specially formulate inks to match digital files.
 Some brands prefer it because it gives them more color control, but it’s a time-consuming process.
 In addition to mixing inks, the printer has to get up to color between each run.
-It leads to excess inks and printed waste as well.
+This leads to excess inks and printed waste, as well.

 As the technology has improved (extended gamut printing grew in popularity in the late 20th century and can now simulate more than 1,800 spot inks), companies have been able to replicate the quality of Pantone colors at lower costs.

 The benefits cover the entire printing process.
 Instead of physically mixing custom inks, printers digitally pre-mix them during pre-press.
 They can also use extended gamut printing in combination runs.
 You get consistent, quality coloring, in a shorter amount of time.